 The second plastic surgeon was Dr. Vaughn Renshaw who served in the navy in WWII.
 He completed his surgical and plastic training in Toronto during the early days of our specialty and was intimately associated with the advancements made in the war in the care of the wounded.

 The third plastic surgeon in Hamilton was Dr. Orville Mirehouse who graduated from the University of Western Ontario medical school.
 Following that he did his internship and surgical residency at the Hamilton General Hospital for 3 years.
 He did one year of Anatomy Demonstration at the University of Toronto.
 On the advice of Dr. McNichol, he completed his Plastic Surgical Training at the Columbia-Presbyterian Hospital in New York City under the leadership of Dr. Jerome Webster, one of the fathers of American plastic Surgery.
-There has been strong relationship between Hamilton and the Columbia-Presbyterian Hospital as three of our plastic surgeons have trained there.
-The third was Dr. Stewart Heddle who went there from guidance from Dr.Mirehouse.
+There was a close relationship between Hamilton and the Columbia-Presbyterian Hospital with three surgeons in our early history that trained there.
+The third was Dr. Stewart Heddle.

-Various surgical programs commenced at McMaster under the leadership of Dr. Barber Mueller, the first chairman of the Deptartment of Surgery (he also served as a past editor of the Canadian Journal of Surgery).
-The first plastic surgical resident to commence training under the Royal College program was Dr.John Cohen-Shohet in 1976 who now is practicing in Florida.
+Various surgical programs commenced at McMaster under the leadership of Dr. Barber Mueller, the first chairman of the Department of Surgery.
+The first plastic surgical resident to commence training under the Royal College program was Dr.John Cohen-Shohet in 1976.

-The first program director of the newly formed plastic surgery training program was Dr. Orville Mirehouse who served until 1988 at which time he also retired.
-The second resident in our program was Dr. A J Puri who practiced in Burlington until his untimely death a few years ago.
-The third resident to graduate from the program is Dr.A.
-Thoma.
+The first program director of the newly formed plastic surgery training program was Dr. Orville Mirehouse who served until 1988.
+The second resident was Dr. A J Puri who practiced in Burlington.
+The third resident to graduate from the program is Dr. Achilles Thoma.
 Dr. Thoma pursued fellowships in hand surgery and microsurgery at the University of Louisville under the leadership of Dr. Harold Kleinert.
-He returned to Hamilton to introduce microsurgery in head and neck reconstruction at St. Joseph's hospital.
-Dr.Thoma served as the second program director form 1998 -1998 and he resumed this role from 2005 to 2008.
-Dr. Thoma is now the Academic Division Head of Plastic Surgery.
-Prior to Dr. Thoma's second term, Dr. James Bain served as the Program Director from 1999 to 2005.
-Dr. Nick Strumas has served as the current Program Director since 2008.
+He returned to Hamilton to introduce microsurgery in head and neck reconstruction at St. Joseph's hospital and became the division of plastic surgery head.
+Dr. Thoma, Dr. Bain, Dr. Strumas and Dr. Avram have served as program directors.